Your Guide To Being Newly Engaged

 SEND OUT SAVE THE DATES

-“Send out Save the Date cards once you've booked your venue and know the date of the wedding – especially if you're getting married in the summer or at Christmas,” advises Vaishali.
+“Send save the date cards once you've booked a venue and know the date of your wedding – especially if you're getting married in the summer, or at Christmas,” advises Vaishali from Ananya Cards.
 “You can give as much or little information as you like.
-Date and location are key, but if you already know it will be a certain type of celebration, a destination wedding, for example, let your guests know now.”
+Date and location are key, but if you already know it will be a certain type of celebration, a destination wedding, for example, let your guests know ahead of time.”

 CHOOSE YOUR BRIDESMAIDS

-Wedding planning is a bit like a rollercoaster ride.
-There’ll be highs when you find your dream wedding dress, lows when you discover a supplier is fully booked and, in the end, you’ll probably wish you could relive the whole process again (even if you don't think that at the time)!
-Who better to ride those emotions with you than your best friends?
-Choosing your bridesmaids early on means you'll have their support throughout.
-“You could ask your best girls to be your bridesmaids with a scented candle featuring an engraved cover that says ‘will you be my bridesmaid?’, gifted to them as a surprise,” suggests Champagne and Flamingos' Jane Helliwell.
-Or if your bridesmaids happen to be man-maids then maybe just buy him a beer & let him know!
+Choosing your bridesmaids early on means you'll have their support throughout the planning process.
+“You could ask your best girls to be your bridesmaids with a scented candle featuring an engraved cover that says ‘will you be my bridesmaid?’, gifted to them as a surprise,” suggests Jane Helliwell. from Champagne and Flamingos' Or if your bridesmaids happen to be man-maids then maybe just buy him a beer & let him know!
 He'll be just as happy with that!
-Ha!

 START THINKING ABOUT STYLING & THEMES